Table of Contents

 Looking for a more in-depth guide to measuring the effectiveness of SMS campaigns?
 Check out the blog post below.

 Speak the language of benefit

-An effective SMS is the one that makes the recipient do the desired action, e.g. filling the application form, clicking the shortened link or passes the message (about the delivery, shopping confirmation).
+An effective SMS is the one that makes the recipient do the desired action, e.g. filling out the application form, clicking the shortened link or passing the message (about the delivery, shopping confirmation).

 Final thought: know your customer

 “There’s nothing to be feared, it is only to be understood” – said a Polish Noble prize winner.
 The same applies to customer relationships.
 To meet their expectations and needs, you have to understand the way they think.

 Try to figure out what bothers them, what stimulates their behaviour, what are the reasons for the decisions they make.
 What are the challenges they face?
 Does your product, service, message answer them?

 These questions are nothing more than part of the buying persona creation.
 Buyer personas are research-based archetypal (modelled) representations of who buyers are.

 Words are powerful.
 If you use them wisely, they can become a massive value to your business.
 To create great content which can be called exciting and useful, you should go along with the rules of content marketing.
 It requires an effort but benefits a lot – so your marketing is no longer an awful duty but a conversation, fruitful for both sides.